over the last 4,000 years europe has reduced its forest area from almost 100% to 45% coverage to create economic value from the land.

 Having run companies that have supplied supermarkets with fresh produce, I am very aware of the environmental impact and the need for transparency in everything that we do.

-having spent 30 years in the food supply chain as a retailer and a supplier, i have become very aware of the need for environmental balance. for me the protection and the regeneration of the rainforests are the keys to preserving that balance.
+having spent 30 years in the food supply chain i have become very aware of the need for environmental balance. for me the protection of the rainforests is the key to preserving that balance